YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 #### Button Styles for Days
 - Solid buttons when you mean business
 - Subtle ones for the gentle nudge
-- Outline style for that "hey, over here" vibe
+- Outline style for that *hey, over here* vibe
 - Add counters to show what's hot

 ::::BaseImage